josefprinz/josefPrinz.github.io/docs/_posts/2023-01-05-The-AMLBaseX-Client.md

 }
 ```

 The BaseX server can manage multiple databases with multiple XML resources (documents).
-The AMLBaseX service can initially only query the contents of a single database and a single document.
+The AMLBaseX service will initially only query the contents of a single database and a single document.
 The database and document reference must be included in the XQuery expressions.
 The result of this query is a list of attributes of the root element CAEXFile of the addressed AutomationML document *AssetAdministrationShellLib.aml* in the *AutomationML* database.

 ```xquery
 {doc('AutomationML/AssetAdministrationShellLib.aml')/CAEXFile/@*}